 Our future survival is at stake.
 "We're the first generation to feel the impact of climate change and the last generation that can do something about it."
 Governor Jay Inslee, Washington State

 Climate change is not what you see outside today.
 The global climate is a multiple decade trend over the entire planet.
-While there were blizzard conditions and -35℉ in Fargo, North Dakota; it set a new record of 49.5℃ (121.28℉) on the 25th of January, 2019 in Port Augusta, Australia.
-The overall trend is clearly warming at an unprecedented pace.
+One day in January, 2019 there were blizzard conditions and -35℉ in Fargo, North Dakota.
+At the same time it set a new record of 49.5℃ (121.28℉) in Port Augusta, Australia.
+The overall global trend is clearly warming at an unprecedented pace.
 The consequences are far worse than most of humanity realizes.

 We have dithered away our chance for an inexpensive, safe transition to sustainable development.
 The worst case models have proven to be the most accurate.
-In many cases contemporary observational measurements show even greater rates of warming than those worst case models.
+The most contemporary observational measurements show even greater rates of warming than those worst case models.
 We are rapidly approaching the limits of Earth's resilience to human insult.
 On a business as usual (BAU) pathway, there is a better than even chance that two in seven living today will die prematurely by mid-century.
 The United Nations warns that there is a less than 5% chance that humanity will be able to cut emissions enough to stay below 2℃ (3.6℉) of warming before the end of this century.
 With a BAU scenario, there is a 10 % chance warming could exceed 6℃ (10.8℉) and continue to warm for centuries.
-If we don't act immediately, there is the stark probability that we face the brutal dystopian world depicted in pulp fiction and film.
+If humanity doesn't act in unison and immediately; there is the stark probability that we face the brutal dystopian world depicted in pulp fiction and film.
 We are now faced with the cost and urgency of saving civilization and most of life on Earth.

-Could this be climate alarmist hyperbole as some special interest groups claim?
-The short answer is no. There are 80 nations with national academies of science (NAS) to inform policy makers of the state of science and knowledge.
+Could this be climate alarmist hyperbole as a highly vocal minority claims?
+The short answer is, no. There are 80 nations with national academies of science (NAS) to inform policy makers of the state of science and knowledge.
 Not one NAS disagrees that human activities are the major contributor to global warming and subsequent changes in the climate.
-Even the most cursory investigation on the subject at any major university in the world comes to the same conclusion.
+Even the most cursory investigation on the subject, at any major university in the world, comes to the same conclusion.

 "Earth's climate is now changing faster than at any point in the history of civilization.
 The impacts of global climate change are already being felt in the United States and are projected to intensify in the future — but the severity of future impacts will depend largely on actions taken to reduce greenhouse gas emissions and to adapt to the changes that will occur."
 (2018, Fourth National Climate Assessment, Volume II; Impacts, Risks, and Adaptation in the United States)